 I have been in enough companies now that if you give me thirty minutes with the leader and let me attend a management meeting, I will have a good feel for the culture of the organization.
 It isn’t hard to connect the dots.
 Most leaders are in a Shakespearean play or Greek tragedy of their own making.
 They can either elevate the quality of dialogue and interaction in their organization or lower it.
 Trust exists or it doesn’t.
 People will either look up to their leader or talk about them negatively behind their back.

-Unhappy, divisive and mean spirited people will always exist in life.
-The good news is that strong cultures tend to surface and spit these people out relatively quickly.
-As indicated, the first place you need to look when one of these people emerge in your organization is at yourself.
+Unhappy, divisive, and mean-spirited people will always exist in life.
+The good news is that strong cultures tend to surface and eject these people out relatively quickly.
+As indicated, the first place you need to look when one of these individuals emerges in your organization is at yourself.
 How did you create the conditions that made this possible?
 Your job as the leader is to continually raise the bar in terms of performance and behavior expectations.